chihebchebbi/mkdocs-base/docs/MITRE-PRE.md

 # **How to use the MITRE PRE-ATT&amp;CK framework to enhance your reconnaissance assessments**

-Hi Peerlysters,

- In this article we are going to explore how to enrich reconnaissance assessments using the MITRE Pre-ATT&amp;CK framework.
+ In this module we are going to explore how to enrich reconnaissance assessments using the MITRE Pre-ATT&amp;CK framework.

 ## MITRE ATT&amp;CK Framework